calculusa/Multimodal_Transformer_for_Robust_Gaze_Estimation_in_Naturalistic_Environments/README.md

   --max_samples 200
 ```

 Use the same dataset and participant as testing.
-Exports PNG pairs to `outputs/visualization/vis_p06/`: reference gaze in red, prediction in green.
+Exports PNG pairs to `outputs/visualization/vis_p06/`, prediction in green.

 ## Results